eitanam/Remove-Malicious-Emails/README.md

 If you are using it it's AT YOUR OWN RISK!
 *********************************************************************************

+Version 3.1
+Removed the option to connect without MFA
+Updated the connection to V3

 Version 3.0
 Improved GUI
 Added an option to search by sender address and date range